 The principal asset in the Company is a mortgage portfolio which is subject to an annual impairment review.
 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" above).
-In 2008 the UK has experienced a significant reduction in activity in the housing market, together with a growth in mortgage arrears, as the effects of recession became more widespread.
-This trend has not significantly affected the Company's arrears levels (see note 17) and no impairment provision was deemed necessary as at 31 December 2008 or 31 December 2007.
+In 2008 the UK has experienced a significant reduction in activity in the housing market, together with a growth in mortgage arrears, as the effects of the recession became more widespread.
+This trend has not affected the Company's results as the mortgage loans bear a zero rate of interest.
+No impairment provision was deemed necessary as at 31 December 2008 or 31 December 2007.

-Although UK interest rates have experienced significant volatility in 2008, the Company's net interest margin has not been adversely affected due to the fixing of rates in the original Programme Documentation.
-The underlying profits are determined by a margin earned between the interest received on the mortgages and the interest paid to the Note holders.
+UK interest rates have experienced significant volatility in 2008 and the Company's results have been affected by movements in LIBOR rates.
+The underlying profits are determined by a margin earned between the interest received on the GIC, income on the swap and the interest paid to the Note holders.
+This is fixed by the Programme Documentation.
+The sensitivity of the Company's results to changes in interest rates is assessed in note 16.

 Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable.
 The expected life of the mortgages and Notes has been extended in 2008 to reflect actual payment experience.
-The net difference passed through the income statement for the year ended 31 December 2008 was £3,014 loss (31 December 2007: £10,548 loss).
+The net difference passed through the income statement for the year ended 31 December 2008 was £82,549 profit (31 December 2007: £174,264 profit).